beporter/CakePHP-EnvAwareness/README.md

 This same principle can be applied to Cake 2.x and 1.x apps, although there are some things to keep in mind.

 * Where Cake 3 unifies all configurations into a single file, `config/app.php`.
 Cakes 1 & 2 uses multiple config files such as `Config/database.php`, `Config/email.php` and `Config/core.php`.
-This repo has a `cake-2.x` branch that demonstrates how to adapt the Email and Database configurations to load from `Configure`, making them automatically "environment-aware" and bringing them in-line with Cake 3.
+This repo has a `cake-2x` branch that demonstrates how to adapt the Email and Database configurations to load from `Configure`, making them automatically "environment-aware" and bringing them in-line with Cake 3.
-* `Configure::load()` behaves very differently in Cake 1.
-It will overwrite keys wholesale, whereas Cakes 2 and 3 will merge keys deeply using `Hash::merge()`.
+* **`Configure::load()` behaves very differently in Cake 1.** It will overwrite keys wholesale, whereas Cakes 2 and 3 will merge keys deeply using `Hash::merge()`.
 This can have unexpected results in both cases.

 ## License